public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 In version 5.3.1 and earlier, the result was sorted from single address to smallest blocks to largest blocks.

-For that ordering, sort with IPAddressSegmentSeries.getPrefixLenComparator()
+For that ordering, sort with IPAddressSegmentSeries.getPrefixLenComparator():

 Arrays.sort(result, IPAddressSegmentSeries.getPrefixLenComparator());